Inference in Predictive Quantile Regressions: Simulation Study

 \section{Simulation Study}

-In our Monte Carlo study, we first examine the extent of the size distortion for a standard predictive quantile $t$-test.
-We then study the size performance of the proposed switching-FM test across different levels of persistence and serial correlation, including for cases of volatility persistence, leverage, and fat-tails.
-Finally, we compare the small sample size and power of the switching-FM test to the IVXQR predictive quantile test of \citet{Lee2016}.
-We evaluate test power under both the traditional linear regression alternative and under a simple nonlinear alternative in which shoulder and tail quantiles are predictable, but the median is not.
+Our Monte Carlo study has three primary objectives.
+First, we examine the extent of the size distortion of a standard predictive quantile $t$-test.
+Second, we study the size performance of the proposed switching-FM test across different levels of persistence and serial correlation, including for cases of volatility persistence, leverage, and fat-tails.
+Finally, we compare the small sample size and power of the switching-FM test to the $t^w$ test of \citet{cai23joe}.\footnote{Comparisons of the $t^w$ test to \citet{Lee2016}'s IVXQR test can be found in \cite{cai23joe}, where $t^w$ is generally found to have better size and higher power than IVXQR.} We evaluate test power under both the traditional linear regression alternative and under two random coefficient models: one from Section \ref{sec:local_power}, in which only the shoulder and tail quantiles are predictable, and a second specification from \citet{cai23joe}, in which predictability is stronger in the upper quantiles than in the lower quantiles.

-We begin by detailing the simulation framework.
-We simulate the predictor from an autoregressive model of order one as in \eqref{x}.
-The returns ($y_t$) are generated by the random coefficient process in \eqref{model_local}, which simplifies to the traditional linear regression specification when $b(e_t)=0$.
-When reporting finite sample size in Tables \ref{table:standard:test}, \ref{table:size}, and \ref{tab:GJR}, we impose the null hypothesis that $\gamma_1=0$ and set $b(e_t)=0$.
-For our power results, we first consider the traditional linear predictive model $\gamma_1>0$ and $b(e_t)=0$.
-Under this alternative, if $x_t$ were the earning or dividend price ratio, an increase in $x_t$ would imply an increase in expected future returns.
-We then consider a nonlinear model in which $x_t$ is predictive in the tails and shoulders, but not the center of the distribution, by setting $\gamma_1=0$ and $b(e_t) = e_t$.

-In our base case, we generate $(v_{t},e_{t})$ as i.i.d.\ innovations from a bivariate normal distribution with means equal to zero, unit variances, and correlation $\delta$.
-As detailed below, we also consider cases with volatility persistence, leverage, and fat-tails.
-Focusing again on the most empirically relevant case, we select $\delta<0$ because a contemporaneous increase in price implies a higher current period return and a lower earning or dividend price ratio.
-Empirical estimates of $\delta$ using such valuation predictors are generally negative.
-We consider decile values of the quantile level $\tau$ varying from $0.1$ to $0.9$.
-The bandwidth $h$ in $\widehat \Delta_{fz}$ is chosen by \citet{Silverman:86}'s rule of thumb.
-The sample size is set to 400.
-All simulations are based on 10,000 Monte Carlo replications.